Second presidency of Donald Trump: Canada

 The Trump administration has imposed 25% tariffs on Canadian goods imports that do not fall under Canada–United States–Mexico Agreement, with exceptions for steel, aluminum, and Canadian-made passenger vehicle content.
 Canadian officials responded with retaliatory 25% tariffs, and have even proposed cutting off the supply of Canadian energy into the Northern United States.
 Manitoba has diverted energy to Canada that it previously supplied to the USA.
 Peter Navarro, a trade envoy and high-ranking Trump official, has suggested expelling Canada from the Five Eyes intelligence alliance to increase pressure in the trade war.

 Trump has repeatedly stated his desire for the United States to annex Canada and calling for it to become the 51st state, calling former Canadian prime minister Justin Trudeau "Governor of the Great State of Canada".
 Trudeau stated to business leaders in Canada that he believes the annexation threats are a "real thing".
 The strained relations have led to a "Buy Canadian" movement to boycott American goods and services, and booing the American national anthem during international hockey games.
 When tariffs were implemented on March 4, Trudeau stated that Trump's goal in the trade war was to weaken Canada in order to annex it.

+On February 8, 2026, Trump threatened to block the opening of the Gordie Howe International Bridge, citing Canada's recent trade developments with China and the alleged one-sided nature of the contract (wherein Canada gains all revenue from bridge tolls to pay back construction costs).
+Trump said the bridge's opening will be delayed until multiple trade and bridge related grievances were resolved.
+Trump's announcement was criticised by politicians, business leaders and industry groups.

+On February 12, 2026, the United States House of Representatives voted to repeal the tariffs that had been imposed on Canadian goods during Donald Trump's administration.
+The resolution passed by a 219–211 vote, with a small number of Republican lawmakers joining nearly all Democrats in support.
+The tariffs had originally been enacted under a national emergency declaration in February 2025, and their repeal represented a rare bipartisan rebuke of Trump's trade policy.
+Following the vote, President Trump reportedly threatened political consequences for Republicans who voted against the measure.
+While passage in the House reflects congressional concern over the tariffs, actual repeal would still require Senate approval and presidential assent, and was expected to face a potential veto.